sifive/riscv-isa-sim-lib-demo/README.md

 ```bash
 make
 ```
+Note: We are forcing C++17 standard in the Makefile

 ### Optional: Building with Memory Operation Hooks
-To enable memory operation observation/debugging, you can build with hooks enabled:
+To enable memory operation observation/debugging, you can build with observability hooks enabled:

 ```bash
 make USE_HOOKS=1